mitchtabian/FlutterPlayground/README.md

     - At this point everything I've seen just looks like an activity navigation.
 Which looks like crap.
 11. APK / project size?
     - How does APK / project size compare with native?
+12. SharedPreferences?
+    - What is the equivalent for Flutter?
+(Think saving user settings)

 # What makes Flutter "Easier" than Native?
 1. Dependency conflicts